Executive Summary

 Enhancement of the Skills

-One of the issues that are faced by the small businesses is the fact that they are not able to sustain themselves in the long run (Hui, 2013, p.36).
-The primary reason behind this fact is that they do not have the necessary set of skills to make sure that they stay in the business (Juan García-Teruel and Solano, 2017, p.177).
-So one of the things that are going to be discussed in the corporate governance mechanism is to make sure that the skill enhancement and development is made the part of the agenda (Abor and Adjasi, 2017, p.111).
-If the SME’s are able to make sure that they have right set of skills, their chances of success are going to be increased by considerable margin (Sarbutts, 2013, p.340).
+One of the issues that small businesses face is that they cannot sustain themselves in the long run (Hui, 2013, p.36).
+The primary reason behind this is that they do not have the necessary set of skills to ensure they stay in the business (Juan García-Teruel and Solano, 2017, p.177).
+So, one of the things that are going to be discussed in the corporate governance mechanism is to make sure that skill enhancement and development are made part of the agenda (Abor and Adjasi, 2017, p.111).
+If SMEs can ensure they have the right set of skills, their chances of success will increase considerably (Sarbutts, 2013, p.340).

 Conclusion

-One of the key purposes of the corporate governance is to make sure that the small businesses that are opting for the 1st level funding are in the position to make sure that they can follow the right sort of principles and guidelines regarding the business development (Huse, 2015, p.50).
-If the corporate governance practices are followed, they would go a long way in making sure that the businesses are not repeating the same level of mistakes that they have committed before and are able to sustain themselves in a better manner to say the least (Huse, 2015, p.16).
+One of the key purposes of corporate governance is to ensure that the small businesses opting for the 1st level of funding are in the position to make sure that they can follow the right sort of principles and guidelines regarding business development (Huse, 2015, p.50).
+If the corporate governance practices are followed, they will go a long way in making sure that the businesses are not repeating the same level of mistakes that they have committed before and are able to sustain themselves in a better manner, to say the least (Huse, 2015, p.16).

 References